 3. What is the legal process server?

 A legal process server is a private individual, group of persons, company, or law firm that is hired to carry out the task of serving court papers and legal documents to an individual who is drawn in a lawsuit.
-The legal process server carries out a number of tasks including filing court documents, retrieving legal papers, and serving process documents.
+The legal process server carries out a number of tasks including filing court documents, retrieving legal papers, and serving service or process documents.

 4. How does a process server find someone?

 Beyond ensuring process service is performed in accordance to the dictates of the law, the process server also has the responsibility to fish out an evasive defendant or the individual for whom the process is meant but whose whereabouts are unknown.
 So, a process server can also act as a private investigator — skilled and empowered in finding and locating the insurance claimants, persons caught up in lawsuits.
 That being said, according to to Ontario law, it is illegal to sell or carry out private investigation services without a private investigator agency license.

 Skip tracing is one of the skills used in many fields to locate a person’s whereabouts for any number of purposes.
 A process server can also use this method to locate the defendant.
 Serving as a skip tracer, the server tries to find out the location of the skip.

 The law requires that the process server thinks outside the box.
 There are factors to consider in an attempt by a process server to find and locate an on-the-run defendant or individual in a lawsuit.
 Some of the steps to take include knowing full identity detail of the person including name, date of birth, last known address, daily habits, vehicle, job, among other details.

-The process server will also need to know the Social Insurance number of the person, license plate number, past addresses, names of relatives, occupation information criminal history, etc. to find the whereabouts of the person.
+The process server will also need to know the Social Insurance number (if required) of the person, license plate number, past addresses, names of relatives, occupation information criminal history, etc. to find the whereabouts of the person.

 5. What is a process server notice?